- Cats coming to Australia from group 2 countries

 - Submit your import permit application, full payment and all supporting documentation online through our Biosecurity Import Conditions System (BICON).

 - Supporting documentation (original documents are not required) may include a completed

-veterinary medical form or letter from your veterinarian detailing any ongoing medical conditions.
+veterinary medical form from your veterinarian detailing any ongoing medical conditions.